 The concentration consists of both a didactic and experiential component.
 A total of 20 credit hours is required for the concentration.
 The didactic component constitutes a total of 10 credit hours of which 7 credit hours are required (and may also fulfill professional elective requirements) and 3 credit hours are elective.
 The remaining 10 credit hours are completed through experiential rotations.

 Elective courses previously determined to provide an appropriate background in psychosocial issues, educational principles, and cultural aspects of chronic disease.
 Potential courses include the following:

 * 2 credit course; additional 1 credit will be fulfilled by Global and Cultural Understanding AOI requirement.

 Note that not all courses listed above offered each semester and/or year; MyDUSIS includes each semester's course listings.
 Other courses as approved by Associate Dean, including transfer courses from DMACC, Grandview and other institutions.
 Complete the Transfer Credit Request Form to ensure that the course will fulfill the requirement.

 These electives need to be completed by end of the P2 year when the professional pharmacy course work begins.

 The professional coursework that will need to be taken includes the following courses:

 Note: The above courses will also fulfill professional elective course requirements.

-One 5 credit hour rotation is required in an area which provides greater than a 50% concentration in diabetes care, or care for a minimum number of patients with diabetes.
-This includes, but is not limited to any of the following:
+One 5 credit hour APPE is required in a practice environment which provides greater than a 50% concentration in diabetes care.

-One 5 credit hour rotation is required in practices which may provide less than a 50% concentration in diabetes, but still enable the student to participate in diabetes management (e.g. family practice, pediatrics, or geriatrics).
+One 5 credit hour APPE is required in practices which may provide less than a 50% concentration in diabetes care, but still enable the student to participate in diabetes management (e.g. family practice, pediatrics, or geriatrics).